 In 1986 Mark left the shuttle program to move to Denver where he started designing computer games full time.
 Mark has authored or was involved with many games, including Starbase 13, Empire, Star Fleet I, Star Fleet II, D.R.A.G.O.N.
 FORCE, and Star Legions.
 In 1991, Mark cofounded White Wolf Productions, one of the top computer game design houses in the country.
 White Wolf's products include the award winning The Perfect General, Empire Deluxe and most recently Empire II, The Art of War.
 One innovative work he is quite proud of was the Empire Deluxe Scenarios for which Mark managed to create the first Computer Game Anthology incorporating the work of such notable designers and authors as Jerry Pournelle, James Dunnigan, Don Gilman, Will Wright, Trevor Sorensen and many others.

 White Wolf closed its doors in December 1995, to allow the principals to move on to different projects.
 Since then, Mark has been active with the game industry, software industry and the military with various consulting projects and as a board member for the International Game Developers Network (IGDN).
 In 2001, he took a break from his consulting work to temporarily take the position of Vice President of Product Development for Moto1.
-Recent projects have included Galaxis and Metal Fatigue in the computer game industry; BalanceLog for the commercial health industry and Sensor Combat and JWARS for the military.
-In addition he has been teaching computer games at several colleges and universities including a three month stint in Auckland New Zealand setting up the graduate game program at Media Design School.
+Additional projects have included Galaxis and Metal Fatigue in the computer game industry; BalanceLog for the commercial health industry and Sensor Combat and JWARS for the military.
+In addition he has been teaching computer games and computer science at several colleges and universities finishing up as a Professor of Practice at Colorado School of Mines.